(… continued from The Spiritual Teacher in the Gita)

-Now, these three requirements: abeyance – prostration it is sometimes rendered – asking questions and service, Shankara in verse 38, they were given in verse 34 but in verse 38 Shankara explains that these are simply external things and they can all be imitated.
-He uses a very strong word ‘maya-vi-tva,’ trickiness.
+Now, we have these three requirements: obeisance – prostration it is sometimes rendered – asking questions and service.
+Shankara in [the Bhagavad Gita chapter IV,] verse 39 (they were given in verse 34 but in verse 39), Shankara explains that these are simply external things and they can all be imitated.
+He uses a very strong word ‘maya-vi-tva,’ – ‘trickiness’.

 Now, our teacher gave that example and Shankara gives the example too of service.
-He says, “The service must not be in the sense ‘may the Lord be pleased with it’ because if it is done in that way and not as a service for its own sake, it is done so that the Lord may be pleased with it, then if the Lord does not respond we shall begin to think the Lord is ungrateful, and then we shall feel that we have been let down.
+He says, “The service must not be done in the sense ‘may the Lord be pleased with it’, because if it is done in that way and not as a service for its own sake, it is done so that the Lord may be pleased with it.
+Then if the Lord does not respond we shall begin to think the Lord is ungrateful, and then we shall feel that we have been let down.”

 Then, the verse speaks of the teacher not only as a knower but as one who has seen the truth.
-In the Gita generally, the word ‘yajna’ means knowledge and realisation but occasionally it is coupled with another word.
-Then, in that case the other word can be the full realisation and the word ‘yajna’ can just be text knowledge and idea knowledge, knowing the doctrine as an idea.
+In the Gita generally, the word ‘jnana’ means knowledge and realisation, but occasionally it is coupled with another word.
+Then, in that case the other word can be the full realisation and the word ‘jnana’ can just be text knowledge and idea knowledge, knowing the doctrine as an idea.

-For instance, in Chapter 16 he would say, “Yajna is knowing the thing is taught in the texts and by the teacher but Yoga is actualising them in his own experience.”
-The teacher then, a qualification set up for the teacher, must be a seer of truth, a Tattvadarshin.
-Then the pupil is to go and it says, ‘learn,’ and the teacher teaches them.
+For instance, in Chapter 16 he would say, “Jnana is knowing the thing is taught in the texts and by the teacher but Yoga is actualising them in his own experience.”
+The teacher then, (as a qualification set up for the teacher) must be a seer of truth, a Tattvadarshin.
+Then the pupil is to go [to him], and it says, ‘learn,’ and the teacher teaches.

-“Purified by yoga,” Shankara says, “This means Karma Yoga, the yoga of action, action in evenness of mind, not being excited by success, trying hard for it but not being excited when success comes, and not being cast down by failure, and by Samadhi Yoga.
-Those two things, the purification is done by.
+“Purified by Yoga.”
+Shankara says, “This means Karma Yoga”, the yoga of action – action in evenness of mind, not being excited by success, trying hard for it but not being excited when success comes, and not being cast down by failure – “and by Samadhi Yoga.”
+The purification is done by those two things.

-One of the great Chinese masters, who inspired the Japanese to resist the Mongol invasion in the 13th century, Bukko, he was asked in a public meeting, the man said, the learned priest, said to him, “I have the truth.
+One of the great Chinese masters, who inspired the Japanese to resist the Mongol invasion in the 13th century, Bukko, he was asked in a public meeting [by a] learned priest, “I have the truth.
 We know the truth.
 What is all this about a path?
 We have the truth.”
 Bukko replied, “The seeds are indeed sown, but the shoots don’t come up”.

 Now, they don’t care to explain but if the ground hasn’t been broken up and if the weeds haven’t been removed, and the stones removed, then although the seeds have been planted the ground can’t receive them.
 The purification of the mind is to make the ground, so to speak, able to receive the seed.

 Now, you think, “Oh, well, I don’t know.
-Well, surely the truth is the truth.
+Surely the truth is the truth.
 It is not a question of anything like that,” but then a number of examples can be given.
-Now, one is this, that one of the doctrines and the main doctrine of the Vedanta and the Gita is that the world is an illusion, a trick of illusion.
+Now, one is this: that one of the doctrines – and the main doctrine – of the Vedanta and the Gita is that the world is an illusion, a trick of illusion.
 Shankara sometimes calls it a ‘mirage.’
 A mirage has practical effects, people run to get there, to get the water.
 It has practical effects and an illusion can have practical effects.

 Titles in this series are: